 When it comes to managing the party, music and emcee, we have you covered!
 For all other things wedding related, there are some great websites that can walk you through the process so you don't make the big mistakes.
 We suggest theknot.com or weddingwire.com as two great starting points.

-The Bride and Groom remove their shoes stand back to back in the middle of the dance floor.
-Then tell them to trade one shoe.
+The Bride and Groom remove their shoes stand, sit back to back in the middle of the dance floor, then trade one shoe.
 You just got married, but how well do you really know each other, let’s find out.
 This is always good for a few laughs and draws the guests in.
 How many matches can we get:

 Who spends the most time getting ready in the bathroom?
 Who spends the most time on the couch?
 Who is in control of the remote control?

 Who has the smelliest feet?

 Who is more likely to pass gas in public and blame the other person?